 Innovation in Learning Grants

-Innovation in Learning (IL) Grants are designed to support the evaluation and implementation of new approaches to teaching and learning using technology.
+Innovation in Learning Grants support the evaluation, design, and implementation of new approaches to teaching and learning using technology.
 These small seed grants are awarded to individuals or teams working on pedagogical and curricular projects that push the boundaries of technology-enhanced learning and have the potential for broad institutional impact.
-Grant awards are typically capped at $5,000, though exceptions may be made for awards over this amount under special circumstances.
+Grant awards are typically capped at $5,000, though exceptions may be made under special circumstances.